 For your protection, however, keep spare copies of the same paperwork in your office.
 These documents are crucial in several applications.
 If your truckers lose them by accident, having clear, verifiable copies will speed up the recovery process.

-Keep in mind that checkpoints require truckers to carry original copies of their proof of insurance.
+Keep in mind that checkpoints require truckers to carry original copies of their proof of semi-truck insurance.
 You cannot present pictures or photocopies.
 You would need to show your driver’s license, Medical Examiner’s Certificate, a record of duty status, vehicle registration, and shipping papers, so prepare these documents ahead of time.

 Will your trucking business still turn a profit even after paying annual insurance premiums?
 Let Assured Standard help with the computation!
 Use our brief piece explaining semi-trailer truck insurance rates as a reference.